-The latter 4,000m2 minimum lot size is proposed for the land located to the north of Drumwood Road opposite Pomegranate Estate and land zoned RU5, as well as at the western end of Pioneer Drive to reflect the generally larger lot size pattern in these areas and to provide a transition to larger lot sizes to the north, south and west.
+The latter 4,000m2 minimum lot size is proposed for the land located at the western end of Pioneer Drive to reflect the generally larger lot size pattern in this area and to provide a transition to R5 Large Lot Residential zoned land to the south and west.

-Similarly, a 4,000m2 minimum lot size is also recommended for the property located on the southern side of Hawthorn Road to reflect the peripheral location of the property and its proximity to current and future industrial zoned land.
+Similarly, a 4,000m2 minimum lot size is recommended for the property located on the southern side of Hawthorn Road to reflect the peripheral location of the property and its proximity to current and future industrial zoned land.